maqboolkhan/Kazi/README.md

 The **birth place** of **Quaid-e-Azam** is **Pakistan** (true fact)

 The Predicate `born` and `birth place` are quite different.
-It's difficult to know what predicate is available on Wikipedia, there is a possibility of having a Synoynym of the same word.
+It's difficult to know what predicate is available on Wikipedia, there is a possibility of having a synoynym of the same word.

-Secondly, the sentences on Wikipedia are not that simple as compared ot our data and the distance between the Subject, Oject and the Predicate can make a sentance evaluation quite unreliable and surprisingly our project gives 65% of precision.
+Secondly, the sentences on Wikipedia are not that simple as compared to our data and the distance between the Subject, Oject and the Predicate can make a sentence evaluation quite unreliable and surprisingly our project gives 65% of precision.

 Following are the sample run of the trained data set.